preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/search/index.rst

 + **Row Limit**: Select number of search result rows for each "page".
 + **Refiners**: Use this option to add refiners for the Search Category (click the plus to add).
 + **Order By**: Set the sorting in the refiner's lists; "Count" (=number of hits) or "Alphabetic".
-+ **Refiner Limit**: Set the number of refiner selections to be shown.
-It will be the top ones according to "Order by".
++ **Refiner Limit**: Set the number of refiner selections to be shown before a "Show more" link is displayed.
+Default=5.

 To delete a Refiner, just click the dust bin.